Nylon Turf: The Ultimate Installer’s Guide

 Beyond stability, the backing also dictates drainage performance.
 For poolside areas or regions with heavy rainfall, a turf system with a highly permeable backing is essential.
 Our AQUAMAXX® products, for example, are designed to drain water quickly, preventing puddles and keeping the surface dry and usable.
 Always check the backing specs to ensure they align with the project’s drainage needs.

-Consider Color and Texture
+Finding the Perfect Color and Texture

 Modern nylon turf does an incredible job of mimicking the look and feel of natural grass.
 Gone are the days of single-tone, plastic-looking lawns.
 Today’s options feature multiple shades of green mixed with brown or tan thatch fibers to create a realistic, vibrant appearance.
 The texture is just as important, as it affects how the turf feels underfoot.
 A softer fiber is great for backyards and play areas, while a stiffer, more resilient fiber is better for high-traffic commercial spaces.